The Magic School Bus Spins a Web

 Scout for spiders.
 They are everywhere, especially in summer and early fall when insects abound.
 Inside, look behind doors and at corners of ceilings and walls.
 Outside, look on shrubs, grass, weeds, branches.

 Talk About It

-Ask: Where have you seen spiders or webs?
-Why do spiders live there? (insects, other prey are around) What would you like to know about spiders?
+Ask students: Where have you seen spiders or webs?
+Why do spiders live there?
+Are insects or other prey are around?
+What would you like to know about spiders?

-- Read Ms. Frizzle’s Spider Rules (Field Log, page 2).
-The Venoms of black widow and brown recluse spiders are dangerous.
-But both have easy-to-identify markings.
+- Read Ms. Frizzle's Spider Rules (Field Log, page 2) aloud as a class.
+Note: The venoms of black widow and brown recluse spiders are dangerous, but both spiders have easy-to-identify markings.
 Neither will bite unless disturbed.
-They are found mostly around manmade structures.
+They are found mostly around man-made structures.

 - In the field, hold dark-colored poster board behind webs to make them show up.
 Demonstrate how to use magnifiers.

 - For fearful kids, pose spider puzzles: What anchors this web?
 Why is this a good place for a web?
 Or assign jobs: hold the poster board, make spider hotels, take notes.

 - After examining webs together, let kids look for other spiders.
 Challenge them to find spiders that are not in webs.
 Most of these hide and pounce on prey.

 - Help students with field log activities.
 Make spider hotels and catch spiders.
 Keep them one to a hotel.
 Release after a few days.

 Challenge kids to devise a way to trap houseflies.
 Suggest they look to spiders for trapping tips.
 Ask students: What kid of traps do spiders make?
 Where do they put them?
 Set out the taps, and observe over a period of time.
 What makes a successful trap?